Climate transition plans - Legal opinion on disclosure liabilities for directors and companies

 The UK Government is currently consulting on how to implement mandatory disclosure of climate transition plans.
 While the initial focus is on UK-regulated financial institutions and FTSE 100 companies, more companies and sectors are likely to be included in future regulations.

-With that in mind, it is interesting to see this legal opinion published by Erskine Chambers at the same time.
+With that in mind, it is interesting to see the legal opinion published by Erskine Chambers at the same time.
 Commissioned by ClientEarth, it assesses potential liabilities for companies and directors under English Law if climate transition plan disclosures become compulsory.
-It follows ClientEarth’s derivative action claim against Shell’s board of directors for alleged mismanagement of the company’s climate risks, which we considered here.
+It follows ClientEarth’s derivative action claim against Shell’s board of directors for alleged mismanagement of the company’s climate risks.

 A climate transition plan outlines how a business will adapt to a low carbon economy, covering emissions, financial risks, supply chain, governance and business model changes.
 Erskine Chambers concludes that companies and directors are unlikely to face materially heightened legal risk if climate transition plan disclosure requirements are introduced.
 Their view rests on detailed analysis of current disclosure obligations, existing legal protections and the high standards required to establish liability.